helcsnewsxd/latincrypt-2025/poster/challenge/README.md

 ## Solution

-We've two main parts in this protocol:
+We have two main parts in this protocol:

 1. Information given by verifier (LCG)
 2. Identification protocol